 If you want to combine an adrenaline rush with scenic views, zip lining with North Atlantic Ziplines in Petty Harbour is the way to do it.
 Get harnessed up and fly from platform to platform on Canada’s longest zip line course.
 You can also get your learn on from the displays on each platform that describe the area you’re looking at.
 Fun and educational!

 Any city as old as St. John’s is bound to have a few ghost stories.
 The best way to hear some of the best ones is to sign up for the St. John’s Haunted Hike.
 You’ll be led around downtown with a spooky captivating guide who will take you to the exact chilling spots where the stories happened.
 Duck into back alleys and hidden squares while hearing about our supernatural past.
 Let me know after if the dueling ghosts of Military Road came out to say hi.

 Catch a Trad Session

 If you’ve ever been to Ireland then you know all about the session.
 Folks gather around at a pub with a pub and play tunes.
 It’s not a performance, they play for themselves and for the love of the tune.
 But that doesn’t mean you can’t hang around and enjoy their talent.
 Newfoundland is chock-a-block full of traditional musicians so there’s bound to be a session on the go somewhere.
-Erin’s Pub is one of the best places to check but ask around when you get in town to see if any more are on the go.
+O’Reilly’s Pub is a reliable spot but ask around when you get in town to see if any more are on the go.

 Go Whale Watching and Iceberg Hunting

 St. John’s might not be the epicentre for whale watching and iceberg hunting in Newfoundland but there are still plenty of opportunities to get out there.
-Book a tour with Iceberg Quest and you could find yourself scooping bergy bits out of the ocean to drop in your drink or watching a pod of humpbacks feed on capelin.
+Book a boat tour with Iceberg Quest and you could find yourself scooping bergy bits out of the ocean to drop in your drink or watching a pod of humpback whales feed on capelin.